-As athletes grow, their bodies can become overstressed and can lead to overuse injuries.
+As athletes grow, their bodies can become overstressed and it can lead to overuse injuries.
 This is especially true when kids only play one sport.
-Using the same muscles over and over for many reps over the years is going to put wear and tear on your body muscles, and increase athletes risk of injury.
+Using the same muscles over and over for many reps over the years is going to put wear and tear on your body muscles, and increase athletes' risk of injury.

 College coaches also tend to look at multi-sport athletes during their recruiting process.
 Coaches like Urban Meyer and Dabo Swinney especially enjoy recruiting guys that played multiple sports in high school.
 Dabo Swinney said, “I just think that the cross-training, the different types of coaching, the different types of locker rooms, the different environments that you practice in, the different challenges -- I think it develops a much more competitive, well-rounded type person.”
 Dabo Swinney has won multiple College Football National Championships, as well as his three sons who are all multi-sport athletes.

 Multi-sport athletes tend to have improved health and wellness, decreased injury rate, improved athleticism and improved leadership and teamwork.
 Being a versatile athlete goes a long way, on and off the field.
 Lastly, many speed and agility drills help athletes grow in multiple sports.
 As athletes train and work to improve with speed and agility drills, they are able to get better athletically in all sports.

 At Warren Academy, we offer speed and agility drills through our sports and performance programs that help athletes of all sports and ages get better.
 To learn more about our programs, visit our website today!